fbpx

 Build a Story

-In this activity, the teens will be given the task to create a book for kids.
+In this activity, the teens will be given the task of creating a book for kids.
 Each teen will have to write and illustrate a different part of the story.

-This teen building activity will teach them to work together in a common goal.
+This teen building activity will teach them to work together toward a common goal.

 Cross the Line